ryukinix/mal/README.md

 Note: If installing in a `virtualenv`, the `sudo` is not necessary.

-It's also possible to install with the makefile (`sudo make install`) and the setup script (`sudo python3 ./setup.py install`), but we strongly recommend the `pip`, as it tracks dependencies, and can uninstall.
+It's also possible to install with the makefile (`sudo make install`) and the setup script (`sudo python3 ./setup.py install`), but we strongly recommend `pip`, as it tracks dependencies, and can uninstall.
 It *is* a package manager, after all.

 Finally, if you want to update after having already installed, you can do this: